 You do not have to author Rust yourself to benefit from Surrealism.
-Many teams will consume a pre-built .wasm file produced elsewhere (for example, an internal build pipeline or a vendor), whereas authoring a module means writing Rust, configuring surrealism.toml, and running surreal module yourself.
-This page focuses on the consumer path.
+Many teams consume a pre-built .surli archive produced by another team or pipeline.
+Authoring a module means writing Rust, configuring surrealism.toml, and running surreal module yourself.
+This page focuses on the consumer workflow.

-SurrealDB needs access to the binary.
-Use DEFINE BUCKET to create or configure bucket storage and upload the .wasm according to the statement’s options (path, permissions, and naming depend on how you manage files in your environment).
+SurrealDB needs access to the .surli binary.
+Use DEFINE BUCKET to create or configure bucket storage, then upload the .surli file according to your environment’s path and permissions model.

 Registering the module

-Once the WASM is stored, DEFINE MODULE associates that bucket’s artefact with a module name and exposes the compiled functions to SurrealQL.
-The module definition must line up with how the plugin was built (exported function names and signatures).
+Once the binary is stored, DEFINE MODULE associates that artefact with a module name and exposes the compiled functions to SurrealQL.
+The module definition must line up with the exported function names and signatures from the build.

 Calling functions from SurrealQL